-(a) All children with disabilities residing in the state, including children with disabilities who are homeless children or are wards of the state, and children with disabilities attending nonpublic schools, regardless of the severity of their disability, and who are in need of special education and related services, are identified, located, and evaluated; and

-(b) A practical method is developed and implemented to determine which children are currently receiving needed special education and related services.

-(2) Use of the term developmental delay
+- (a) All children with disabilities residing in the state, including children with disabilities who are homeless children or are wards of the state, and children with disabilities attending nonpublic schools, regardless of the severity of their disability, and who are in need of special education and related services, are identified, located, and evaluated; and - (b) A practical method is developed and implemented to determine which children are currently receiving needed special education and related services. - (2) Use of the term developmental delay

 The following provisions apply with respect to implementing the child ind requirements of this rule: (a) The Ohio department of education has adopted in rule 3301-51-11 of the Administrative Code a definition of "developmental delay" under 34 C.F.R.
-300.8(b) (October 13, 2006) and under that section has determined in rule 3301-51-01 of the Administrative Code that the term applies to children aged three through ive years; (b) A school district is not required to adopt and use the term developmental delay for any children within its jurisdiction;
+300.8(b) (October 13, 2006) and under that section has determined in rule 3301-51-01 of the Administrative Code that the term applies to children aged three through ive years; (b) A school district is not required to adopt and use the term developmental delay for any children within its

-(c) If a school district uses the term developmental delay for children described in rule 3301-51-01 of the Administrative Code as experiencing developmental delays, the school district must conform to both the state's definition of that term in rule 3301-51-11 of the Administrative Code and to the age range of three through five years of age which is the age range subset that has been adopted by the Ohio department of education in rule 3301-51-01 of the Administrative Code.

-(3) Other children in child ind
+- (b) A school district is not required to adopt and use the term developmental delay for any children within its jurisdiction; - (c) If a school district uses the term developmental delay for children described in rule 3301-51-01 of the Administrative Code as experiencing developmental delays, the school district must conform to both the state's definition of that term in rule 3301-51-11 of the Administrative Code and to the age range of three through five years of age which is the age range subset that has been adopted by the Ohio department of education in rule 3301-51-01 of the Administrative Code. - (3) Other children in child ind